Vitamin D-binding protein

-Vitamin D-binding protein (DBP), also/originally known as gc-globulin (group-specific component), is a protein that in humans is encoded by the GC gene.
+GC Vitamin D binding protein, also referred to as Vitamin D binding protein (DBP), is a protein that is encoded by the GC gene in Homo sapiens (modern humans).
 DBP is genetically the oldest member of the albuminoid family and appeared early in the evolution of vertebrates.

 Structure

-Human GC is a glycosylated alpha-globulin, ~58 kDa in size.
-Its 458 amino acids are coded for by 1690 nucleotides on chromosome 4 (4q11–q13).
+Human GC is a glycosylated alpha-globulin, 52.92 kDa in size.
+Its 474 amino acids are encoded by a sequence of 1685 nucleotides (including the nucleotides preceding the protein-coding section, composed of the 5' UTR and 3' UTR) located at 4q13.3.
 The primary structure contains 28 cysteine residues forming multiple disulfide bonds.
 GC contains 3 domains.
 Domain 1 is composed of 10 alpha helices, domain 2 of 9, and domain 3 of 4.

 Function

 Vitamin D-binding protein belongs to the albumin gene family, together with human serum albumin and alpha-fetoprotein.
-It is a multifunctional protein found in plasma, ascitic fluid, cerebrospinal fluid and on the surface of many cell types.
+It is a multifunctional protein found in plasma, ascitic fluid, cerebrospinal fluid (CSF), and on the surface of many cell types.

-It is able to bind the various forms of vitamin D including ergocalciferol (vitamin D_{2}) and cholecalciferol (vitamin D_{3}), the 25-hydroxylated forms (calcifediol), and the active hormonal product, 1,25-dihydroxyvitamin D (calcitriol).
+It binds to various forms of vitamin D, including ergocalciferol (vitamin D_{2}) and cholecalciferol (vitamin D_{3}), the 25-hydroxylated forms (calcifediol), and the active hormonal product, 1,25-dihydroxyvitamin D (calcitriol).
 The major proportion of vitamin D in blood is bound to this protein.
-It transports vitamin D metabolites between skin, liver and kidney, and then on to the various target tissues.
+Once bound, it transports vitamin D and its plasma metabolites between the skin, liver, and kidney, and then on to the various target tissues.
+The expression of GC, and therefore the production of GC Vitamin D binding protein, is restricted towards the liver; in an RNA-sequence (RNA-seq) study of tissues samples from 95 human individuals across 27 tissue representations analysed on December 19, 2024, GC was expressed primarily in the tissue of the liver, at a mean RPKM (reads per kilobase million) value of 1258.79 ± 214.721 across 3 samples.
+In comparison, the next highest RPKM means were in the anatomically nearby gallbladder, at a value of 235.12 ± 73.639 across 3 samples, followed by the stomach, at a value of 23.974 ± 19.053 across 3 samples, the duodenum, at a value of 22.508 ± 6.514 across 2 samples, and the kidney, at a value of 12.033 ± 12.168 across 4 samples.
+Other tissue samples held a negligible value in comparison to the liver, gallbladder, stomach, duodenum, and kidney.

 Beyond acting as the carrier protein for vitamin D and its metabolites, DBP also transports free fatty acids, binds to actin and may help prevent actin polymerization during tissue injury.
 It also might serve as a macrophage activator, contributing to the inflammatory response by modulating T-cell activity.

 As Gc protein-derived macrophage activating factor it is a Macrophage Activating Factor (MAF) that has been tested for use as a cancer treatment that would activate macrophages against cancer cells.